-- 3.2.1.4 Removal for cause.
-If the Board of County Commissioners elects to appoint a Board of Adjustment comprised of membership other than the Board of County Commissioners, such members of the Planning and Zoning Board may be removed for cause by the Board of County Commissioners after filing of written charges, a public hearing, and a majority vote of the Board of County Commissioners. - 3.2.1.5 Removal for absenteeism.
-If the Board of county Commissioners elects to appoint a Board of Adjustment Comprised of membership other than the members of the Board of County Commissioners, the term of office of any such member of the Planning and Zoning Board who is absent from three (3) consecutive, regularly scheduled meetings of the Planning and Zoning Board may be declared vacant by the Board of County Commissioners. - 3.2.1.6 Appointments to fill vacancies.
+3.2.1.4 Removal for Cause.
+Members of the Board of Adjustment may be removed for cause by the Board of County Commissioners after filing of written charges, a public hearing, and a majority vote of the Board of County Commissioners.

+- 3.2.1.5 Removal for Absenteeism.
+The term of office of any member of the Board of Adjustment who is absent from three (3) consecutive, regularly scheduled meetings of the Board of Adjustment shall be declared vacant by the Board of County Commissioners. - 3.2.1.6 Appointments to Fill Vacancies.
 Vacancies in Board of Adjustment membership shall be filled by appointment by the Board of County Commissioners for the unexpired term of the member affected.
-It shall be the duty of the Chairman of the Board of Adjustment to notify the Board of County Commissioners within ten (10) days after a vacancy occurs among members of the Board of Adjustment.

-3.2.2 Board of Adjustment: Procedure

-- 3.2.2.1 Rules.
-The Board of Adjustment shall establish rules for its own operation not inconsistent with the provisions of applicable State statutes or of these land development regulations.
+It shall be the duty of the Chairman of the Board of Adjustment to notify the Board of County Commissioners within ten (10) days after any vacancy shall occur among members of the Board of Adjustment. - 3.2.2 Board of Adjustment: Procedure. - 3.2.2.1 Rules and Regulations.
+The Board of Adjustment shall establish rules and regulations for its own operation not inconsistent with the provisions of applicable State statutes or of these land development regulations.
 Such rules of procedure shall be available in a written form to persons appearing before the Board of Adjustment and to the public. - 3.2.2.2 Officers.
 The Board of Adjustment shall elect from within the Board a Chairman, who shall be the presiding member; a Vice Chairman, who shall preside in the Chairman's absence or disqualification.
 The Land Development Regulation Administrator shall serve as the Secretary for the Board of Adjustment.
 Terms of all elected officers shall be for one (1) year.
-Elected officers shall serve no more than two (2) consecutive terms in the same position. - 3.2.2.3 Meetings and quorum.
-The Board of Adjustment shall meet at regular intervals at the call of the Chairman, at the written request of three (3) or more regular members, or within thirty (30) days after receipt of a matter to be acted upon by the Board of Adjustment, provided that the Board shall hold at least one (1) regularly scheduled meeting each month, on a day to be scheduled by the Board of Adjustment.
-Three (3) members of the Board of Adjustment shall constitute a quorum. - All meetings of the Board of Adjustment shall be public.
-A record of all its resolutions, transactions, findings, and determinations shall be made, which record shall be a public record on file in the office of the Land Development Regulation Administrator. - 3.2.2.4 Disqualification of members.
+Elected officers shall serve no more than two (2) consecutive terms in the same position. - 3.2.2.3 Meetings and Quorum.
+The Board of Adjustment shall meet at regular intervals at the call of the Chairman, at the written request of three (3) or more regular members, or within thirty (30) days after receipt of a matter to be acted upon by the Board of Adjustment; provided, that the Board shall hold at least one (1) regularly scheduled meeting each month, on a day to be scheduled by the Board of Adjustment. - Three (3) members of the Board of Adjustment shall constitute a quorum. - All meetings of the Board of Adjustment shall be public.
+A record of all its resolutions, transactions, findings, and determinations shall be made, which record shall be a public record on file in the office of the Land Development Regulation Administrator. - 3.2.2.4 Disqualification of Members.
 If any member of the Board of Adjustment shall find that his or her private or personal interests are involved in a matter coming before the Board, he or she shall disqualify himself or herself from all participation in that case.
 No member of the Board of Adjustment shall appear before the Board of Adjustment as agent or attorney for any person.